runemadsen/runemadsen-2012/writings/printing-code/index.md

 Week 3: Color
 -------------

-In this class we'll dive into color theory, and especially look at color handling in Processing.
+In this class we'll dive into color theory and look at color handling in Processing.
 We'll talk about the history of color, the difference between RGB and HSB, and investigate how to generate color schemes in code.

 <!--### Class Overview